 When positive behaviour is not being demonstrated, we believe it is key to begin to understand the underlying causes of the behaviour that have led up to that behaviour choice.
 Behaviour management and responses need to be personalised and designed to meet the very specific needs of each individual child, their age and any special circumstances that affect the pupil.
-To enable change, we need to understand the child's behaviour, not just suppress the behaviour.
+To enable change, we need to understand the child's behaviour, not just suppress it.

 Where behaviour does not meet our expectations, it is important that consequences are applied in a consistent manner across the school.
+Educational consequences support a child to build their internal discipline and to regulate their future behaviours.
 Staff follow a consistent, graduated approach, which is both appropriate and proportional.
 See appendix 1a.
-The type of consequences we use can be divided into two categories: those that are educational and those that are protective.